Introduction

 This post demonstrates how to use Pathfinder to simulate movement in a subway station, with trains arriving and departing from the station.
-A growing list of features not specific to evacuation, such as occupant sources and assisted evacuation, make Pathfinder applicable to a much broader range of pedestrian movement problems.
+A growing list of features not specific to evacuation make Pathfinder applicable to a broad range of pedestrian movement problems.

 The subway station is illustrated in Figure 1, which shows passengers on the upper platform.